Optimization using MATLAB

 cvx_end

-This example also shows how one can invoke mosek solver with CVX to solve the problem.
+This example also demonstrates how to invoke the MOSEK solver with CVX to solve the problem.

 Solving Quadratic Constrained Quadratic Programming (QCQP)